juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

   $$y=748.9520*3.7-627.2939$$
  {% endraw %}

-if we want to know the income of a new age value (a value that we never registered in our data points) we can predict it or what i like to call it better "estimate it", this value is using our statistical linear regression model will give us a very good aproximate value.
+if we want to know the income of a new age value (a value that we never registered in our data points) we can predict it or what i like to call it better "estimate it", this value is using our statistical linear regression model will give us a very good approximate value.

-I like to think that Linear Regression is the most basic form of Machine Learning, because when you research more on the topic you can somehow see that even the most complex Machine Learning Algorithms at a deep level are trying to behave the same like Linear Regression, that is, trying to model a mathematical ecuation from data to try to describe in the best way posible the data set.
+I like to think that Linear Regression is the most basic form of Machine Learning, because when you research more on the topic you can somehow see that even the most complex Machine Learning Algorithms at a deep level are trying to behave the same like Linear Regression, that is, trying to model a mathematical equation from data to try to describe in the best way possible the data set.

-Of course the value that our model gives us is not an exact value, it is an aproximation and for most of the real world problems that machine learning tackles this is acceptable.
+Of course, the value that our model gives us is not an exact value, it is an approximation and for most of the real world problems that machine learning tackles this is acceptable.

 ## More Variables
-Now back to our example, lets say that now our data-set has more variables available, this means now that our computer price is described not only by the CPU speed but by:
+Now back to our example, let's say that now our dataset has more variables available, this means now that our computer price is described not only by the CPU speed but by:

     • Memory Ram
     • Cache